tomsoderlund/aether-css/README.md

 ## Design goals

 - A good starting point for any web/mobile/PWA project.
-- Avoid weird classes* as much as possible, just use element names.
+- Avoid weird classes* as much as possible (just use element names), so you can just drop it into an HTML page.
 - Easy to customize (“themeable”).
 Examples:
   - Change the color of button, and hover states are automatically updated (they use `filter`).
   - Borders use transparency.